HowestX/howestx-docs/final.md

     $ . ./venv/bin/activate

 Notice the dot.
-This means the argument will a script to source.
+This means the argument will script to source.

 After sourcing, you will notice that your shell `$PATH` has changed.
 The `python`, `pip` and other executables will be those from inside the virtual environment.
 When you install a package with `pip`, it will be installed in the virtual environment.